-DIT Senior buck, Eight months of age and over for breeds with Intermediate classes; six months and over for all other breeds.
-Senior doe.
-Eight months of age and over for breeds with Intermediate classes; six months and over for all other Intermediate buck.
+Class 0804 Senior buck, Eight months of age and over for breeds with Intermediate classes; six months and over for all other breeds.
+Class 0805 Senior doe.
+Eight months of age and over for breeds with Intermediate classes; six months and over for all other breeds.
+Class 0806 Intermediate buck.
 Only breeds listed above with Intermediate classes.
-Intermediate doe.
+Class 0807 Intermediate doe.
 Only breeds listed above with Intermediate classes.
-Junior buck.
+Class 0808 Junior buck.
 Under six months of age.
-Junior doe.
+Class 0809 Junior doe.
 Under six months of age.
-Pre-junior buck.
+Class 0810 Pre-junior buck.
 Only breeds listed above with pre-juniors.
-Pre-junior doe.
+Class 0811 Pre-junior doe.
 Only breeds listed above with pre-juniors.
-Meat Class - three rabbits, all one recognized breed and variety, (broken varieties must be same color).
+Class 0812 Meat Class - three rabbits, all one recognized breed and variety, (broken varieties must be same color).
 Minimum weight 3 1⁄2 pounds each, maximum weight 5 1⁄2 pounds each, and not over 70 days of age.
-Will be judged on their meat
+Will be judged on their meat qualities, condition and uniformity and fur.